GabrielKast/funcscala/README.md

 funcscala
 =========

-Functionnal programming in Scala (The Book) - Exercices
+Functional programming in Scala (The Book - Manning Edition) - Exercices